Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Co-administration with Heparin

 The potential pharmacokinetic interaction between palifermin and heparin was evaluated in a single-dose study in 27 healthy subjects receiving palifermin (60 mcg/kg) co-administered with and without therapeutic levels of unfractionated heparin.
 This co-administration resulted in a 5-fold increase in palifermin AUC and an 80% decrease in the mean CL.
 There was no significant effect of palifermin on heparin activity with respect to activated partial thromboplastin time (aPTT).
-The clinical relevance of this observed increase in palifermin systemic exposure is unclear [see Drug Interactions (7)].
+A second study was conducted in 31 evaluable healthy subjects receiving palifermin (40 mcg/kg/day for 3 days) co-administered with and without therapeutic levels of unfractionated heparin.
+In this study, coadministration of heparin and palifermin resulted in a 425% increase in palifermin AUC and a 76.5, 73.1, and 38.8% decrease in palifermin CL, volume of distribution, and half-life, respectively.
+These changes in palifermin PK did not have a noticeable effect on Ki67 expression in buccal biopsies, used as a marker of epithelial cell proliferation.

-Results from a pharmacokinetics study in 24 subjects with varying degrees of renal impairment demonstrated that renal impairment has little or no influence on Kepivance pharmacokinetics [see Use in Specific Populations (8.6)].
+Results from a pharmacokinetics study in 24 subjects with varying degrees of renal impairment demonstrated that renal impairment has little or no influence on Kepivance pharmacokinetics.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Impairment of Fertility: Reproductive performance, fertility, and sperm assessment parameters were not affected when palifermin was administered intravenously to male and female rats prior to and during mating at doses up to 100 mcg/kg/day.
-Decreased epididymal sperm counts, and increased post-implantation losses were observed at doses ≥ 300 mcg/kg/day (5-fold higher than the recommended human dose, on a mcg/kg basis).
-Increased pre-implantation loss and a decreased fertility index were observed at a palifermin dose of 1000 mcg/kg/day.
+In a fertility and early embryonic development study, palifermin was administered intravenously to male and female rats at doses of 100, 300 or 1000 μg/kg/day.
+Males were dosed 28 days prior to mating through cohabitation and females were dosed 14 days prior to mating through gestation Day 7.
+Decreased epididymal sperm counts, and increased post-implantation losses were observed at doses ≥ 300 μg/kg/day (5 fold the recommended human dose, on a body weight basis).
+Increased pre-implantation loss and decreased fertility index, were observed at a palifermin dose of 1000 μg/kg/day.

 Autologous transplantation preparative regimens that include total body irradiation